Scientific & Development Policy Advisory Committee

 Erika de Wet (Vice Chairperson)

 Erika de Wet is Professor of International Law and Head of the Institute of International Law and International Relations, University of Graz, Austria.
-She was previously SARChI Professor of International Constitutional Law at the University of Pretoria, South Africa since 2011.
+She was previously SARChI Professor of International Constitutional Law at the University of Pretoria, South Africa.
 She attended the University of the Free State where she graduated with a Bachelor of Law degree and a doctorate in legal studies.
 She also holds a Master of Law degree from Harvard University and completed her post-doctoral studies at the University of Zurich where she dealt with the topic of “The Chapter VII Powers of the United Nations Security Council”.
 From 2004–2010, de Wet was a Professor for International Constitutional Law at the Amsterdam Centre for International Law at the University of Amsterdam.
 She also teaches regularly at the University of Zurich and University of Bonn.
 Erika de Wet has had works published in the “Heidelberg Journal of International Law” and other publications.
 She is the author of numerous entries in the “Max Planck Encyclopedia of Public International Law”.
 She is co-editor of “Hierarchy in International Law: The Place of Human Rights”.
+Since 2020 she is co-editor of the Max Planck Yearbook of United Nations Law.

 Marie-Claire Foblets was trained in law at the universities of Antwerp (1977-1979) and Leuven (1979-1982) in Belgium, and also studied Thomist philosophy in parallel with law.
 Thanks to a study fellowship (1982-1983), she was given the opportunity to pursue further study in philosophy at the Wilhelms-Universität of Münster, in Nordrhein-Westfalen, Germany, and to complete her studies in social and cultural anthropology (1985).
 Upon completion of her studies, she was called to the French-speaking section of the Brussels Bar.
 She spent a decade practising law with a firm that specialised in matters related to migration and minority issues.
 In the same period, she defended her doctoral thesis in social and cultural anthropology, which was inspired to a large extent by her legal practice.